rhomobile/rhoconnect-java/README.md

 The archived rhoconnect-java-x.y.z.jar file will be created in the project target/ directory.

 For testing and evaluation purposes you can use [RhoconnectJavaSample](https://github.com/shurab/RhoconnectJavaSample) application as a starting point before continuing with the following steps.
-If you wish you might want to look at the same [application](https://github.com/shurab/RhoconnectJavaPluginDemo) after it's integrated with rhoconnect-java plugin and walk through the code changes.

 ### Adding Dependencies to Your Maven 2 Project